amirharel-fyber/preact-portal/README.md

   }
 }
 ```
-### iframes
+### iframes & document context
-In case you need to render the portal inside of an `iframe` you need to provide
+In cases were you need to render the portal inside of an `iframe`, you need to provide
-a method to return the `document` as the context of the portal.
+the prop `getDocument` which is a method that return the `document` as the context of the portal.

 Here is an example: